Meeco/docs/guides/oidc/oidc4vp.md

 ### Create Presentation Response

-Generate id_token for request submission based on the Wallet information and the verifiable presentation token
+Generate id_token for request submission based on the wallet information and the verifiable presentation token.

 **Endpoint**